 You may have heard of copyright, which basically means that original work you have authored is yours, and nobody can copy it without your permission.
 But what can you do to enforce it?

-In the online video realm, content can be protected via a combination of restricted access and encryption.
+In the online video realm, we are protecting your content via a combination of restricted access and encryption.

 Restricted access makes sure that content is only accessible to those who are allowed to see it (i.e. your friends), while explicitly making it unavailable to anyone else.
 This works well up to the point where one of the “friends” is able to make a copy and share it with the world, or sell it as contraband.

 Encryption turns video content into unreadable streams of data.
 These can only be turned back into proper video if a corresponding decryption key is available.
 Such keys are themselves distributed through a distinct secure channel that is ruled by a restricted access policy.